nesono/nesono-bin/README.txt

 README:

 Useful helper scripts for all purposes.
-See the documentation in each file for usage
+See the documentation  and comments in each file for usage.

-For installation, invoke the script install_nesono-bin from the nesono-bin directory .
+For installation, invoke the script install_nesono-bin from the nesono-bin directory.
+The installation script might be invoked several times without harming your settings.